The 7 Dice You Need For Dungeons & Dragons

 We've all played board games and know the importance and use of dice.
 You need one, maybe two, 6-sided die, and you're good to go, right?

 Well... for most classic board games, this may be true, but for tabletop role-playing games such as DnD, well, we're going to need a bigger boat!
 DnD, in particular, requires seven unique dice to play the game.
 Six of these have a different number of sides, and all of them are unique in some way and used for something different.
-You may hear this and instantly think I'm out, but it's not all that complicated.
+You may hear this and think what are RPG Dice?
+Or, even question if this is worth you time, but it's not all that complicated.

 I'll explain to you precisely what each one of them is for in this article!
 The good news is that you can generally buy all seven die in one unique set and there are a lot of inexpensive options out there.
 Here's an overview of the seven dice you will need to play Dungeons & Dragons and what each die is used for.
 Here's a quick list to start you off and what each one is called in the context of the game: